 "Then let's make up a name, so that if the police asks us about why we're there, then we can say we're the_____what?"

 "Evans."
 I liked the Red Sox right fielder.
 He had a good bat and a strong arm to the plate.

-My brother pulled over twice to make way for convoys of fire trucks guided by a Statie cruiser.
+My brother pulled over twice to make way for convoys of fire trucks guided by State cruisers.
 Frunk pulled behind one and drafted on the tail of a ladder truck from Marshfield.
-Over the radio the Chelsea Fire Chief asked for spectator to remain away from the city.
+Over the radio the Chelsea Fire Chief requested that spectators avoid the city.

 Frunk obeyed my directions.
-I drove taxi to support myself through college.
 We cut through the Combat Zone and climbed over Beacon Hill.

 "I don't see any smoke."
 My older brother peered into the night sky.